albirrkarim/react-speech-highlight-demo/API.md

 - `preferAudio`

-  Some API to pass `string` or `async function` that return audio url like this `example.com/some_file.mp3` as preferred audio.
+  An API to pass a `string` or `async function` that returns an audio URL like `example.com/some_file.mp3` as preferred audio.

-  So the package will use this audio instead of the built in web speech synthesis.
+  So the package will use this audio instead of the built-in web speech synthesis.

 - `fallbackAudio`

-  Some API to pass `string` or `async function` that return audio url like this`example.com/some_file.mp3` as fallback audio.
+  An API to pass a `string` or `async function` that returns an audio URL like `example.com/some_file.mp3` as fallback audio.

-  When the built in web speech synthesis error or user doesn't have any voice. the fallback audio file will be used.
+  When the built-in web speech synthesis errors or the user doesn't have any voice, the fallback audio file will be used.

   ```jsx
   async function getAudioForThisText(text){